rrovetto/maritime-sar-knowledgebase/README.md

 The goal of this project is to create an internationally-accessible database for the global maritime search and rescue (SAR community to access and add entries about: lessons-learned, best-practices, and recommendations for operations, managemenet and other topics.
 In all this supports an organizations _knowledge management_ strategy in the following ways.
 The database containing the target information can be understood as a knowledgebase.
 This single or multiple knowledgebase(s) facilitates _knowledge preservation_.
 The intertnational scope, accessibility, and contributions facilitates knowledge transfer and knowledge exchange/sharing; it also afford future data analysis for added _knowledge discovery_.

+## Scope
-The scope includes preserving and storing:
+Preserving and storing:
-- essential know-how and information for safety and successfully conducting water SAR missions and training exercises
+- Essential know-how and information for safety and successfully conducting water SAR missions and training exercises
-- the implicit knowledge held and learned by seasoned practitioners
+- Implicit knowledge held and learned by seasoned practitioners
-- data and discoveries from data or studies
+- Data and discoveries from data or studies
-- organizational or internal best-practices that a given org. is willing to share as a global recommendation
+- Organizational or internal best-practices that a given org. is willing to share as a global recommendation
 - 101 essential knowledge
-- interpersonal and management knowledge that helfully facilitate mission success, positive and safe marine SAR culture,
+- Interpersonal and management knowledge that helfully facilitate mission success, positive and safe marine SAR culture,
-- etc.
+- Vehcile & Equipment specificaitons
+- ... to be added ...

 ![image](images/AccessDiagram_International-Database-MarineSAR-Knowledge_Rovetto_v1.jpg)